foundersandcoders/old-coursebook/patterns/week6/README.md

 ## Google Maps

 Google provide an [Api](https://developers.google.com/maps/?hl=en) which allows you to use google maps in a project.
 The Google maps library allows for quit a bit of customization.
-Please checkout the website and then give [this](http://www.w3schools.com/googleapi/) tutorial ago.
+Please checkout the website and then give [this](http://www.w3schools.com/googleapi/) tutorial a go.

 * [ ] What problem does the Google Maps Api solve.
 * [ ] What are the positives and negatives to using Google Maps.